RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/maintenance-mode.md

 categories: ["RS"]
 ---
-When you need to do hardware or operating system maintenance on a server that hosts an RS node, it is important that you move all of the shards on that node to another node to avoid the risk of data loss.
+When you need to do hardware or operating system maintenance on a server that hosts an RS node, it is important that you move all of the shards on that node to another node to protect the data.
 You can use maintenance mode to handle this process simply and efficiently.

 ## Turning Maintenance Mode ON